-Depreciation and Amortization Expense: Depreciation and amortization expense was \$14,761,000 for the three months ended June 30, 2017, a decrease of \$3,719,000 compared to \$18,480,000 for the three months ended June 30, 2016.
-The decrease is primarily due to the sale of an office property in San Francisco, California held for sale starting in mid-February 2017, that was sold in March 2017, the sale of a hotel property in July 2016, the sale of three multifamily properties in Dallas, Texas, which were held for sale in May 2017 and sold in May and June 2017, the sale of two office properties and a parking garage in Sacramento, California and Charlotte, North Carolina, which were held for sale in April 2017 and sold in June 2017, and an office property in Los Angeles, California, which was held for sale in May 2017, partially offset by an increase in the depreciation expense associated with additional capital expenditures.
-Depreciation expense is expected to decline materially for the remainder of 2017 as a result of our completed sales, the disposition of assets held for sale at June 30, 2017, and any additional property sales that may occur during 2017.
+Depreciation and Amortization Expense: Depreciation and amortization expense was \$13,472,000 for the three months ended September 30, 2017, a decrease of \$4,252,000 compared to \$17,724,000 for the three months ended September 30, 2016.
+The decrease is primarily due to the sale of an office property in San Francisco, California that was held for sale starting in mid-February 2017 and sold in March 2017, the sale of three multifamily properties in Dallas, Texas that were held for sale in May 2017 and sold in May and June 2017, the sale of two office properties and a parking garage in Sacramento, California and Charlotte, North Carolina, which were held for sale in April 2017 and sold in June 2017, the sale of an office property in Los Angeles, California that was held for sale in May 2017 and sold in September 2017, a multifamily property in Houston, Texas that was held for sale in July 2017, the sale of a multifamily property in New York, New York that was held for sale in July 2017 and sold in September 2017, the sale of two office properties in Washington, D.C., that were held for sale in August 2017 and sold in August and October 2017, and the acceleration of tenant improvement depreciation and lease commission amortization in connection with the early termination of a large tenant at one of our California properties effective in December 2017, partially offset by an increase in the depreciation expense associated with additional capital expenditures.
+Depreciation expense is expected to decline materially for the remainder of 2017 as a result of our completed sales and the disposition of assets held for sale at September 30, 2017.